 Fire Protection Systems.
 These include fire alarm and fire suppression systems.
 They are significant to nuclear safety in at least two ways.
 First, by limiting the consequences of fires through early detection and automatic suppression, they enable plant personnel to maintain safe control of nuclear material.
 Second, the use of water or other hydrogenous materials to suppress fire may inadvertently provide sufficient moderation to cause inadvertent criticality.
 In areas where sufficient quantities of special nuclear material exist, fire suppression systems and techniques must be limited to prevent this from occurring.

 Other Safety Communications and Alarms Systems.
 These include emergency communications systems, monitoring and alarm systems for plant security, nuclear criticality, combustible gases, effluents, and pressure differential across confinement barriers.
 Some of the monitoring and alarm systems may be integral parts of the plant protection systems.
-Inspection of MC&A alarms and physical security systems will be supported by the inspection programs described in IMC 2683 and 2681, respectively.
+Inspection of material control and accounting (MC&A) alarms and physical security systems will be supported by the inspection programs described in IMC 2683 and 2681, respectively.

+Information Security Programs.
+These programs are in place to protect against the unauthorized disclosure of classified information, which reasonably could be expected to cause damage to national security.
+These include protection of classified materials while in use or in storage; marking, reproduction, external transmission, and destruction of classified materials; classified information system security; establishment of restricted and closed areas; and access to national security information and restricted data.

 END